-- Statement 1: Vaping can impact your health. - Short-term health effects of vaping include nausea, vomiting, mouth and airway irritation, chest pain and heart palpitations. - Vaping can increase the odds of being diagnosed with asthma and can weaken the immune system. - Statement 2: The nicotine in one vape can equal 50 cigarettes. - Nicotine is highly addictive.
+- Statement 1: Vaping can impact your health. - Short-term health effects of vaping include nausea, vomiting, mouth and airway irritation, chest pain and heart palpitations. - Vaping can increase the odds of being diagnosed with asthma and can weaken the immune system.

+- Statement 2: The nicotine in one vape can equal 50 cigarettes. - Nicotine is highly addictive.
 Research indicates that people who vape may be three times as likely to use tobacco cigarettes. - Too much nicotine from vapes can cause poisoning.
 Symptoms can vary but include sweating, racing heart and increased blood pressure, shaking, and vomiting.
-If you think someone has been poisoned by nicotine, call the Poisons Information Centre 13 11 26 or 000 if an emergency.

-- Statement 3: Nicotine changes the way brain synapses are formed in young people. - Adolescence is a critical period for brain development and exposure to nicotine can have long-term health consequences, impacting memory, attention and learning. - Regular nicotine use can also worsen stress and anxiety and can make you more susceptible to mental health problems such as depression and anxiety. - Statement 4: The batteries in vapes have been known to explode. - Vapes have been known to explode causing serious burns (Hazards associated with the use of e-cigarette devices). - Statement 5: Vaping can contain harmful chemicals. - Vapes can contain harmful chemicals, heavy metals and toxins in the form of ultrafine particles that can be inhaled deep into the lungs.
+If you think someone has been poisoned by nicotine, call the Poisons Information Centre 13 11 26 or 000 if an emergency. - Statement 3: Nicotine can harm the developing brain. - Adolescence (from around age 10 to about 25) is a critical period for brain development and exposure to nicotine can have long-term health consequences, impacting memory, attention and learning. - Regular nicotine use can also worsen stress and anxiety and can make you more susceptible to mental health problems such as depression and anxiety. - Statement 4: Vapes have been known to explode. - The batteries in vapes have been known to explode, causing serious burns (Hazards associated with the use of e-cigarette devices). - Statement 5: Vaping can contain harmful chemicals. - Vapes can contain harmful chemicals, heavy metals and toxins in the form of ultrafine particles that can be inhaled deep into the lungs.
 This can cause adverse health effects such as lung disease. - Statement 6: It is illegal to sell vapes in WA. - In WA, it is illegal to sell e-cigarette devices and nicotine vaping products to anyone regardless of age, unless they are prescribed by a doctor for smoking cessation purposes and obtained with a prescription from a pharmacy.
 This means that e-cigarette devices and their components, whether or not they contain nicotine, cannot be sold by tobacco or general retailers.

-Activity 3: Inside/outside circle - responding to peer pressure (pairs)
+Activity 3: Inside/outside circle - responding to peer influence (pairs)